yichifauzi/InventiveInventory/README.md

 </details>

-View and update your created profiles in the Profile Config Screen.
-You can access it with this command ```/inventive-config ProfilesConfigScreen``` or via [ModMenu](https://modrinth.com/mod/modmenu)

 ### Automatic Refilling 🔄📦
 Replenishes your current stack with items from your inventory.
 Useful for building with many materials or just to always have some food ready.